mbsa-tud/tsad_platform/README.md

 3. (**optional**) If you **already ran the detection** for some models, but you want to change the threshold used for evaluating them, click `Apply Threshold to All` or `Apply Threshold to Selection`.
 This re-evaluates all models for which the detection has been run before using the currently selected threshold.

 #### Run detection (3)
-Select models from the **list of trained models** and click `Run for selected Models` or just `Run for all Models` to start the detection process.
+Select models from the **list of trained models** and click on of the four buttons on the right to start the detection process.
+You can run the detection for:

+* Selected models (ony for selected file)
+* Selected models on all files
+* All models (only for selected file)
+* All models on all files

+If you want to get the time a model takes to make predictions for a single subsequence, check the `Get Computation Time` checkbox.

 #### Observe results (4)